 It is necessary to low-pass filter the DAC outputs to remove images when driving a modulator.
-The interface for setting up the biasing and ac swing that was discussed in the Limiting the AC Swing section lends itself well to the introduction of such a filter.
-The filter can be inserted between the dc bias setting resistors and the ac swing-limiting resistor.
+The interface for setting up the biasing and ac swing discussed in the Limiting the AC Swing section lends itself well to the introduction of such a filter.
+The filter can be inserted between the dc bias-setting resistors and the ac swing-limiting resistor.
 Doing so establishes the input and output impedances for the filter.

-An example is shown in Figure 32 with a third-order elliptical filter with a 3 dB frequency of 3 MHz.
+Figure 30 shows an example of a third-order elliptical filter with a 3 dB frequency of 3 MHz.
 Matching input and output impedances makes the filter design easier, so the shunt resistor chosen is 100Ω , producing an ac swing of 1 V p-p differential.

-Figure 32.
-DAC Modulator Interface with 3 MHz Third-Order Low-Pass Filter
+Figure 30.
+DAC Modulator Interface with 3 MHz Third-Order, Low-Pass Filter